Graduate Route

 Timings of results following Exam Boards:

-Results should be available at the end of July.
-If you appeal your result or have resits or have extended your studies please check with your school/faculty which Exam Board you will receive your results at, it is possible that you will not have your results in July.
-If you are submitting assessments or resitting exams in the August reassessment period, it is possible you will be awarded in late September and can be reported then, but you should confirm that with the school/faculty.
+Results should be available mid June.
+If you appeal your result or have resits or have extended your studies please check with your school/faculty which Exam Board you will receive your results at, it is possible that you will not have your results in June.
+If you are submitting assessments or resitting exams in the reassessment period 21 July to 1 August 2025, it is possible you will be awarded in mid August and can be reported then, but you should confirm that with the school/faculty.

-Our reports to the UKVI regarding successful completion for undergraduate students are likely to be at the beginning of August.
+Our reports to the UKVI regarding successful completion for undergraduate students are likely to be at the beginning of July.
+You will receive an email from Student Visas confirming when the report has been made.

 Results should be available in November/December.
 If you appeal your result or have resits or have extended your studies please check with your school/faculty which Exam Board you will receive your results at, it is possible that you will not have your results in November/December.